vishnu-sai-raju01/codtech-it-solutions-task-3/README.md

 Temperature Monitoring System

-This project is designed to continuously monitor the surrounding temperature using a sensor connected to a microcontroller.
-The temperature is displayed in real-time and alerts can be triggered if it exceeds a set threshold.
+A simple microcontroller-based project to monitor and display temperature in real-time using sensors like LM35 or DHT11.

 Features

-Real-time temperature monitoring
+* Real-time temperature monitoring

-Displays temperature on LCD or Serial Monitor

-Customizable alert threshold

-Low power and simple hardware

-Can be upgraded for IoT or remote monitoring
+* Works with LM35 or DHT11 sensor
+* Display output on serial monitor or LCD
+* Set temperature threshold for alerts
+* Easy to build and customize

-Hardware Required
+Components Required

-Arduino Uno / ESP32 / Raspberry Pi
+* Arduino Uno or ESP32

-Temperature Sensor (LM35 / DHT11 / DS18B20)
+* LM35 or DHT11 temperature sensor

-16x2 LCD display or use Serial Monitor
+* 16x2 LCD or OLED display (optional)

-Breadboard and jumper wires
+* Breadboard and jumper wires
+* Resistors (if required)

-USB cable or battery pack
+* USB cable or external power supply

-Software Required

-Arduino IDE

-Required libraries based on sensor:

-LiquidCrystal (for LCD)

-DHT / OneWire + DallasTemperature (for sensor)
+Working Principle

+* Sensor measures the ambient temperature
+* Microcontroller reads and processes sensor data
+* Output is displayed on LCD or serial monitor
+* Alert can be triggered if temperature exceeds threshold

+ Applications

+* Home temperature monitoring
+* Greenhouse environment control
+* Industrial temperature tracking
+* Server room heat detection
+* Weather station projects

+ File Structure

+* code/ → Arduino or ESP32 code
+* docs/ → Documentation (optional)

  How to Use

-Connect the temperature sensor to the microcontroller.
+* Connect the temperature sensor to the microcontroller

-Upload the code using Arduino IDE.
+* Upload the code to the board using Arduino IDE

-Open Serial Monitor or view LCD to see temperature data.
+* Open the Serial Monitor or LCD to view temperature readings

-Set a threshold in the code to activate alerts if temperature gets too high.

-How It Works

-The sensor reads the temperature.

-The microcontroller processes the data.

-Output is displayed on screen or monitor.

-If the temperature is above the limit, an LED, buzzer, or message can alert the user.
+ Sample Output

+* Temperature: 29.5 °C
+* Temperature: 30.2 °C

-Future Improvements
+ Future Enhancements

+* Add wireless communication (Wi-Fi or Bluetooth)
+* Send data to cloud platforms (ThingSpeak, Blynk, etc.)
-Add data logging to SD card
+* Add data logging with SD card module

-Connect to Wi-Fi for remote access

-Send alerts via SMS or mobile apps

-Display temperature charts on cloud dashboard
+* Connect fan or buzzer for automatic cooling